SOFTS-Raw sugar hits two-week high, London cocoa recovers

 * The global cocoa market is expected to record a widening deficit in the current season that ends in September, and prices are seen rising as a result, according to a Reuters poll of eight analysts and brokers.

-(Reporting by Maytaal Angel Editing by Bernadette Baum and Amy Caren Daniel)
+(Reporting by Marcelo Teixeira and Maytaal Angel Editing by Bernadette Baum, Amy Caren Daniel and Shinjini Ganguli)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.